 Is a fitness tracker on your wish list this year?
 The wearable technology gadgets seem to be on wrists everywhere, so you’ll have lots of company.
-By the end of 2015, people in the United States owned nearly 33 million of the devices.
+In 2019, about one-in-five people in the United States use a smart watch or a fitness tracker.

 Fitness trackers count steps and calorie burn.
 They can show how many hours you actually slept.
 Some measure heart rate and estimate oxygen uptake.
 All from wearing what looks like a rubber bracelet.